 Those with a Best Buy Gamers Club Unlocked account can take advantage of an early Red Dead Redemption 2 deal.
-A GCU membership is $30, but it might be worth it if you do a lot of shipping at Best Buy.
+Best Buy’s closed the GCU program, but who are currently members can take advantage of the 20% off deal.

 NewEgg was at one point offering the game straight-up for $50 and we could see it, or another retailer, offer a similar deal down the road.

-If you can’t find what you’re looking for, you should be able to grab the game for less than $60 during Black Friday and the holiday shopping season.
+If you can’t find what you’re looking for before the game’s launch, you should be able to grab the game for less than $60 during Black Friday and the holiday shopping season.

 Decide If You Want to Pre-Order